CaratacusPotts/Matrix-Sequencer/MatrixV2/INFORMATION.md

 ## PLEASE NOTE:
-This is a prototype, and as such, please see known issues below.
+This is a low TRL device, and as such, please see known issues below.

 ## Overview